Is it safe to use CBD with Lexapro? We take a look at the facts…

 Nowadays, more people are turning to CBD to relieve the symptoms of anxiety and depression.
-Scientists are still trying to ascertain exactly how the cannabinoid works for these conditions.
+However, scientists are still trying to ascertain exactly how the cannabinoid works for these conditions.

 How Does the Body Process CBD?

-The body naturally produces chemicals called endocannabinoids.
+The body naturally produces these endocannabinoids.
 When they bind with cannabinoid receptors, they trigger a series of physiological reactions.
 These reactions help to maintain a state of homeostasis (balance) within the body.

 Research has shown that CBD can slow down the rate at which anandamide is broken down by the body.
 This means that more of this endocannabinoid becomes available and its effects are greatly enhanced.

-In many ways, CBD works similarly to an SSRI antidepressant.
-It increases the levels of ‘feel-good’ chemicals in the brain to reduce depression and anxiety.
+Therefore, in many ways, CBD works similarly to an SSRI antidepressant.
+It increases the levels of ‘feel-good’ chemicals in the brain, like serotonin, to reduce depression and anxiety.

 Does CBD Interact with Lexapro?

-If you are considering using CBD to relieve any medical condition, it is important to know that it can interact with numerous medications.
+If someone is considering using CBD to relieve any medical condition, it is important to know that it can interact with numerous medications.

 Drug interactions happen because many different substances break down in the liver during a process called drug metabolism.
-Firstly, the majority of prescribed medications metabolize in a particular pathway known as the CYP450 pathway.
+The majority of prescribed medications metabolize in a particular pathway known as the CYP450 pathway.

-This CYP450 pathway is comprised of several different enzymes which act on various substances.
-In turn, when you take two drugs that are metabolized by the same enzymes together, an interaction can occur.
+This CYP450 pathway is comprised of several different enzymes that act on various substances.
+Therefore, when one takes two drugs that are metabolized by the same enzymes together, an interaction can occur.

-In this situation, the two drugs compete with one another for the enzymes.
-One or the other breaks down more slowly than usual.
+In this situation, the two drugs compete with one another for the enzymes, so one or the other breaks down more slowly than usual.
 This increases the amount of that drug in the body, which can raise the risk of adverse effects.

-Lexapro is metabolized by three different enzymes, which means it is less likely to cause interactions than some other medications.
+Lexapro metabolism involves three different enzymes, which means it is less likely to cause interactions than some other medications.
 Even if it has competition for one of its pathways, there are still two more from which to choose.